jwillker/production/README.md

 * Some dns records in Route53

+* Bastion instance in Public Subnet with public ip

 #### In short it would look like this:
 `Missing a few things i quoted above`